randomguy-2650/randomguy-2650/README.md

 # Hello there! 👋

 - I am a front‐end developer who mostly works with HTML, CSS, JavaScript and occasionally TypeScript.
-- Some (but not all) projects are available publicly through GitHub. 🐈‍⬛
+- Many projects are available publicly through GitHub. 🐈‍⬛
-- Working on something… now available to the public! 👀
+- Working on Placer Toolkit… still a long way to go! 👀

 ## Badges